PIM4001 - Rent-a-room: overview

-Rent-a-room applies to income from providing furnished residential accommodation in the taxpayer’s only or main home, on or after 6 April 1992.
+Rent-a-room applies to income from providing furnished residential accommodation in the taxpayer’s only or main residence.
 For example, a taxpayer may benefit where they take in a lodger.
 The rules either exempt rental income or tax it on a more favourable basis.

-Under rent-a-room a taxpayer can be exempt from IT on profits from furnished accommodation in their only or main home if the gross receipts they get (that is, before expenses) are £7,500 or less for tax years from 2016-17 onwards (£4,250 for years from 1997-98 to 2015-16) - see PIM4012.
-But they can’t then claim any of the expenses of the letting - see PIM4020.
+Under the rent-a-room scheme a taxpayer can be exempt from Income Tax on income from furnished accommodation in their only or main residence if the gross receipts they get (that is, before expenses) are £7,500 or less, see PIM4012.
+But they can’t then claim any of the expenses of the letting, see PIM4020.

 In addition, receipts over the £7,500 exemption limit can be taxed on an alternative basis that may produce a lower tax bill.
 Briefly, the excess of the gross receipts over the exemption limit is treated as the taxable rental income instead of the actual profit.
 But they can’t then claim any of the expenses of the letting, see PIM4030.

-For the purposes of the rent-a-room scheme, gross receipts include not only rents but also payments made to the taxpayer for the provision of any other goods or services (such as meals, cleaning, laundry etc) in connection with the letting.
+For the purposes of the rent-a-room scheme, gross receipts include not only rents but also payments made to the taxpayer for the provision of any other goods or services (such as meals, cleaning, laundry) in connection with the letting.

-The rent-a-room scheme applies to ordinary lettings of living accommodation in the taxpayer’s own home.
-It does not apply to rooms let as an office or for other business purposes, see PIM4002.
+The rent-a-room scheme does not apply to rooms let as an office or for other business purposes, see PIM4002.
 But the scheme applies to genuine lodgers who study at home or who do some of their business work at home in the evenings or at weekends.

 Where a taxpayer has taxable receipts after rent-a-room has applied, they are normally taxable as property income together with the rest of their rental business income (if they have any).
 In some cases, income from a lodger etc may be taxed separately as a trade (see below).